ReseauEntourage/entourage-ror/README.md

 HOST=entourage.localhost # The Host that is used in Nginx routing if multiple app exists behind the same port
 ```

-You can source these environment variables froms a `.env` file.
+You can source these environment variables from a `.env` file.

-To get started : `cp .env.dist .env` and fill in the missing informations !
+To get started : `cp .env.dist .env` and fill in the missing informations!

 Note that the `.env` file is used for all Rails environments.
 If you want to target only one (e.g. the `development` environment but not the `test` environment), use a file named `.env.{environment_name}` (e.g `.env.development`).